 If your giftee likes water sports, then it is even better as they float!
 Wildwood handcrafts its frames from bamboo, maple, and walnut.
 Each comes in a protective bamboo case for plastic wrap-free packaging.
 Brilliant zero-waste gifts - perfect for both sexes.

 We have a great selection of eco-friendly bamboo, and wooden sunglass choices over here should these not quite suit you.

 However, we’re witnessing across the globe a decline in the bee population.
 Scientists attribute the decline in bees to a loss of natural habitats2 such as wildflower meadows and agricultural chemicals.

-There are a bunch of small things we can all do to help protect the bees.
+We can all do a bunch of small things to help protect the bees.
 Suppose you have a garden with bee-friendly plants such as lavender and rosemary.
 You can also look up local hives near you and support them by buying their honey.

-And bees need homes which makes homes for bees another excellent option for zero-waste gifts.
-Giving these good-looking colorful bee hotels to your loved one is a unique eco-friendly contribution to a bee-friendly garden.
+And bees need homes, which makes homes for bees another excellent option for zero-waste gifts.
+Giving these good-looking, colorful bee houses to your loved one is a unique, eco-friendly contribution to a bee-friendly garden.

 While talking of being in the sun, a simple yet entirely worthy zero-waste gift is this cardboard tube of plastic-free sunscreen.

 Most of the sunscreen you pick up at the chemist or supermarket comes in plastic bottles, and they also contain a range of chemicals to protect your skin, known as nanoparticles.
 These chemicals, when washed off, can stay in our water and cause harm to marine life.
 These particles can cause coral bleaching, which is killing coral around the world.

 The primary win here for this zero-waste gift guide is that this natural sunscreen comes without plastic packaging.